JakovTomasic/no-headache.nix/examples/ssh-from-host/README.md

 This example shows how to configure VMs to be able to SSH into them from your host machine.

-You don't need to do this to SSH using VPN (e.g. tailscale).
-This is needed only for SSH directly from the host without VPN.
+You don't need to do this while using a VPN (e.g. tailscale).
+(You can't do this with VPN) This is only for SSH directly from the host without VPN.